 Every fan of Lord of The Rings wants to visit the lush pastures of The Shire at The Hobbiton Movie Set.
-Even if you are not a fan, if you are in Auckland, this should be on your list of things to see.
+Even if you are not a fan, this should be on your list of things to see if you are in Auckland.
 And, if you’ve not seen the trilogy watch it on your flight over.
 If you don’t, well, you were warned.
 You will get called out in jest by the guide, and everyone will look at you like you have three heads!

 Getting To The Hobbiton Movie Set

 It’s 111 miles from Auckland to Hobbiton.
 Almost everyone that visits New Zealand rents a car or a motor home to explore.
 Given this, you do not need to organize your tour with a third-party service unless you need transportation to The Hobbiton Movie Set.
 In short, buy tickets directly from The Hobbiton Movie Set and drive to the location.
 Once you arrive, it’s private property, and then you do need to take a tour.
 You cannot get to The Hobbiton Movie Set yourself, nor can you see it from a distance.
 You must take the bus included in your ticket.

 Tip: Tours run on a schedule and you must make a reservation.
 If you do not you will not get in on the day of.
 Many people were turned away while we were there because they did not have a pre-paid ticket.
 Realistically, you should get your tickets for The Hobbiton Movie Set before you get to New Zealand.